Quick Summary

 Headless WordPress represents a substantial evolution in the way websites are built and managed.
 It offers new opportunities to create flexible, fast, and multichannel digital experiences through separating content management from presentation.

-While the approach is not suitable for all web development projects, WordPress, nevertheless, does offer a powerful solution when the work range is very complex.
+While the approach is not suitable for all web development projects, WordPress does offer a powerful solution when the scope is highly complex.
 A clear understanding of the benefits, requirements, challenges, and proper planning is crucial before going headless for your brand.

 Frequently Asked Questions